 Church Activities - Newbold Churchyard

-Also in the churchyard is the final resting place of the remains of a large number of Newbold’s former residents.
-This is one reason for the number of people who walk and sit in this peaceful space, there being many families who have been in Newbold for generations.
-There are many interesting sagas written in the headstone inscriptions as well as on the monuments in church.
+The churchyard is the final resting place of a large number of Newbold former residents; this is one of the reasons for the number of people who walk and sit in this peaceful place which provides an area for quiet contemplation, there being many families who have been in Newbold for generations.

 If you would like to help with churchyard maintenance, please contact the Vicar.